enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 15 - Graph theory.md

 1. Why do we do slice timing?
 2. Why do we parcelate the brain in different Brain regions
-	   - To get mean time seriies of those regions.
+	   - To get mean time series of those regions.
 	   - They use a low pass filter and focus on frequencies componetnts below 0.1 Hz.
 Which is surprising bc we are supposed to recieve a lot of noise in the low-pass filter.
 	   - This is bc long range autocorrelation, low freq autocorr. isn't just noise. ex: herzt coefficient?
 - We can use a pearson correlation to find the regions by regions cnnectivity matrix, and by changing the threshold, we can find the connections between the brain graphs.